clroger/python/README.md

 # python
 Python programming
-Create a Repository: python
+Created an open source repository: python
-Create a Branch: readme-edits
+Started and managed a new branch: readme-edits
-Commit message: Edit README.md: Make and commit changes
+Changed a file README.md in readme-edits and committed those changes to GitHub Opened and merged a Pull Request